-Foreign Bank Account Reports
+Foreign Bank Account Reports (FBAR) – Filing & Representation

 The U.S. Congress passed the Foreign Account Tax Compliance Act in 2010 and the Internal Revenue Service (IRS) increased the disclosures required for offshore assets, increasing tax revenues and curtailing offshore tax evasion.
 With the increased attention and reporting obligations, it is important to ensure that you are in compliance.
-At Allied Tax Advisory Group, our CPA’s, Enrolled Agent’s and Former IRS Agent have the skills to assist you with international tax reporting.
+At Allied Tax Advisory Group, our CPA’s, Enrolled Agent’s and Former IRS Agent has the skills to assist you with international tax reporting.

-FBAR- Report of Foreign Bank and Financial Accounts
+FBAR – Report of Foreign Bank and Financial Accounts

 The FBAR is a tool used by the United States government to identify the persons who may be using foreign financial accounts to bypass United States Law.
 This tool is required because foreign financial institutions may not be subject to the same reporting requirements as US financial institutions.
-This tool therefore helps investigators to identify or trace funds for illicit purposes or to identify any unreported income maintained or generated over seas.
+This tool, therefore, helps investigators to identify or trace funds for illicit purposes or to identify any unreported income maintained or generated overseas.

 Since introducing the FBAR program, the Federal government has collected over $4.4 billion.
 Taxpayers should be aware that this is not to be taken lightly and the IRS is dedicating even more tax dollars because of the large stream of revenue this has generated.

-Who Has to File a FBAR?
+Who Has to File an FBAR?